Slash/Back

 Slash/Back is a 2022 Canadian Inuit science fiction film directed by Nyla Innuksuk in her feature debut from a screenplay by Innuksuk and Ryan Cavan.
-It premiered at the 2022 South by Southwest Festival in Texas.
+It premiered at the 2022 South by Southwest Film Festival in Texas.

 Plot

 Set in Pangnirtung, Nunavut, a remote community, this story follows four teenage girls.
 We are introduced to them as they are living a typical boring day.
 The girls decide to take a boat to the land, where they have always been warned never to go without an adult.
 Maika decides to bring her dad’s rifle.

 On the land, the girls see a strange polar bear.
 Maika’s little sister shows up and the bear attacks her.
 The bear is shot and the girls run back to the boat and head home.

 Uki goes back to investigate and discovers an alien artifact.
 She sees the bear and an elk dragging a body to the artifact that begins to drain the blood.

 The police officer is later attacked by the polar bear and then finds Uki when he becomes a Skin.
 The girls escape and hide in a shipping container.
 Uki, Maika, and Jesse decide to find the two Skins and take them out after being unable to get ahold of their parents who are at a Social Dance.

 After surviving the attack by the cop Skin, the girls decide Uki is to be bait to attack the fisherman Skin.
 Thomassie arrives with his Honda four wheeler and the girls use this to their advantage.
 When the fisherman Skin arrives, Thomassie captures the Skin and drives off but the Skin is able to get free.
 It chases Uki and attacks her, managing to attach and suck blood out of her.

 Maika and Jesse follow the Skin’s blood trail and see it has gone to Maika’s house.
 The girls go inside where the Skin attacks Maika’s father.
 Maika gets knocked out and flashes back to when her dad taught her about hunting.
 She awakens and helps set her father free while slicing the throat of the Skin with a blade.
 A sharp light beam emits from the alien artifact and shoots into the sky.
 The Skin dries out and seems to die.

 The girls see the light and a space craft flies out of it.
 The girls celebrate their victory.

 A month later, things returned to normal except news reporters descending on the community.
 When asked, Maika says she’s a hunter.
 Uki talked to the reporters and the movie ends.